iluwatar/java-design-patterns/partial-response/README.md

 ## Applicability
 Use the Partial Response pattern when

-* Client need only subset of data from resource.
+* Client needs the only subset of data from a resource.
-* To avoid too much data transfer over wire
+* To avoid too much data transfer over the wire

 ## Credits